Characters of the Tekken series: Wang Jinrei

 Wang Jinrei (Wan Jinrei) is an elderly Chinese old man who was a close friend of Heihachi Mishima's father Jinpachi, and lived as a recluse in the Mishima gardens.
 Wang tutors his distant relative Ling Xiaoyu (who debuts in Tekken 3) in the martial arts at a young age.
 He draws rival Marshall Law in the first King of Iron Fist Tournament, then enters the second tournament in Tekken 2 in order to fulfill the deceased Jinpachi's wishes of eliminating Heihachi and Jinpachi's grandson Kazuya, who have both followed the path of evil.
 Wang opts to face all challengers giving way to those adept enough to defeat Kazuya; however, Wang was defeated by Jun Kazama during the King of Iron Fist Tournament 2.
 In Tekken 5, set four decades after Jinpachi's death, Wang receives a letter from Jinpachi, who is actually alive but has been possessed by a demon, having been brought to life after starving to death years previously and requests Wang's participation in the King of Iron Fist Tournament 5.
 Wang was defeated in the later stages of the tournament by Jinpachi's great-grandson Jin Kazama whose purpose was to wipe out the Devil Gene which had been plaguing within both himself and Kazuya.
-Wang holds no grudge towards Jin for Jinpachi's death, but does also shows distaste towards the Devil Gene.
+Wang holds no grudge towards Jin for Jinpachi's death, but does also show distaste towards the Devil Gene.